fictiveworks/calyx-docs/content/tutorials/agreement.md

 ## What is gramatical agreement?

-English is not the most complicated language when it comes to inflection and declension patterns but it does have several categories we have to pay close attention to in writing.
+English isn’t the most complicated language when it comes to inflection and declension patterns but it does have several categories we have to pay close attention to in writing.

 ## Person